medpaf/hawk/README.md

 **Disclaimer**: To perform this attack, make sure you have a wireless card or adapter that supports **monitor mode** and turn it on before attempting a deauth attack.
 Please only use this for testing purposes and target your own machines.

+### Brute-force attack

+To perform brute-force attack and find common/weak credentials, type:

+`-bruteforce [SERVICE] -target [TARGET] -user [USERNAME]`

+If you wish to use a custom wordlist, use the command:

+`-bruteforce [SERVICE] -target [TARGET] -user [USERNAME] -wordlist [WORDLIST PATH]`

+**Disclaimer**: Note that the server target server may have defensive mechanisms against this type of attack and block the attacker's attempts on guessing the password.
+Please only use this for testing purposes and target your own machines.
 ## Contribution

 Create a issue or pull request, or send me an email at [pafmed@outlook.com](mailto:pafmed@outlook.com).